Are you getting some? If not, why not? There are no rules. Get it where you can.

 “Writing doesn’t have to be perfect.
 Writing is about energy, about perfect imperfection, about humanity,” emphasizes Cameron.

 But showing your imperfections to the world can be intimidating.
 It can be scary.
 I cringe every time I see a typo in one of my articles.
-An inappropriate use of tense, forget about it – if I could, I’d clutch my stomach and howl in shame.
+Inappropriate use of tense getting you down?
+My whole body tenses up in embarrassment!
+If I could, I’d clutch my stomach and howl at my shame.
 And let us not forget about the misplaced comma, the dangling participles, the unfortunate use of “its”, “their” or “won” when you meant something entirely different.

 The trick is to forge ahead anyway.
 If helps to picture yourself as a brave horse with blinders on, leading its rider out of fiery Atlanta as Sherman descends, so be it.
-If lighting some sage and chanting around your desk seems to help, I’m not going to tell you stop.
-If a little prayer makes all the difference, whisper it over the keys.
-Find a ritual, a talisman, a delusion…whatever it takes, but get over it because as cliché as it sound, if you want to succeed, if you really, really want to be a writer, you’re going to have to face that fear.
+If lighting some sage and chanting around your desk seems to make a difference, I’m not going to tell you to stop.
+If a little prayer is what you need, whisper it over the keys.
+Find a ritual, a talisman, a delusion…whatever it takes, but get over it because as cliché as it sounds, if you want to succeed — if you really, really want to be a writer — you’re going to have to face that fear.

 “’I’m afraid’ is always what stands between us and the page,” warns Cameron.
 “When people talk about ‘discipline,’ they are really talking about ‘how did you get past ‘I’m afraid?’”